Aya Jamal-Eddine

-Aya Salah Jamal-Eddine (آية صلاح جمال الدين; born 11 October 1997) is a Lebanese footballer who plays as a defender for Lebanese club Safa.
+Aya Salah Jamal-Eddine (آية صلاح جمال الدين; born 11 October 1997) is a Lebanese former footballer who played as a defender.

 Early life

 Born in Beirut, Lebanon, Jamal-Eddine moved to Australia at an early age.
 She played various sports as a child, such as Australian rules football and cricket.
 Jamal-Eddine returned to Lebanon aged 13.

 Club career

 Upon her return to Lebanon, Jamal-Eddine trained with the boys' team of Stars Association for Sports (SAS), as the academy were yet to establish a women's sector.
 Once the women's team was established in 2014, she played in the Lebanese Women's Football League, before moving to Akhaa Ahli Aley the next season.
 Jamal-Eddine returned to SAS on 18 April 2017.
 On 14 August 2019, Jamal-Eddine joined Safa; she scored one goal in eight games in the 2019–20 season.

 Personal life

 Jamal-Eddine majored in physical education, and obtained a teaching degree.
 She then decided to pursue an MBA in sport management.